praveendawar07/Library-Management-System/README.md

 this website for library management system under supervision of  associate professor aruna tiwari
 that
 features::
--add book from main website;
+-add book from main website;.
 -remove book
 -new student login in liberay
 -issue book